Slugfest | Vertigo returns in DC’s February solicitations

 Jim Lee announced the return of the iconic brand this weekend during the New York Comic Con.

-The imprint will under Chris Conroy and will feature creator-owned titles.
+The imprint will fall under editor Chris Conroy and will feature creator-owned titles.

 “This is my editorial dream come true,” Conroy said on social media.
 He currently oversees DC’s Black Label imprint as well, and confirmed Vertigo isn’t replacing it.